tommylava/su26-ai301-contribution/README.md

 I forked `wso2/identity-apps` to `tommylava/identity-apps` and cloned it locally.
 First push attempt failed with a 403 because I had originally cloned the original repo directly instead of my fork — fixed that by updating the remote URL.
-Also had a connection reset on the first push which went away on retry. `pnpm install` ran fine (Node v24.12.0, pnpm 10.28.1, done in about 4.5 seconds).
+Also had a connection reset on the first push which went away on retry.
+Had a Windows long path issue that caused the initial clone to be missing most files — fixed by running `git config --global core.longpaths true` and re-cloning. `pnpm install` ran fine (Node v24.12.0, pnpm 10.28.1).

 ### Steps to Reproduce